DanielHearn/kiel-portfolio/index.md

   design.
 Capable of producing orthographic views and turnarounds, design pages and full illustrations.
 I am open to working on moving image, interactive media or print projects.

+  I﻿ have also self published my first novel, No Shoulder for God to Cry On, which can be found on Amazon.
 experience_image: /images/uploads/dropship-3.jpg
 portfolio_image: /images/uploads/37sci-fi-soldier-close-up-b.jpg
 contact_image: /images/uploads/ship-battle-2.jpg
 ---